f911/VimRFD/README.md

-# Vim The Real Funny Game For Coder
+# Vim A Real Big Game For Coder

 It seems that the "vim" could turns out to be a big game with endless adventures and tasks for us, rather than a simple text editor.
 But the "vim" is in essence a simple text editor.